MadCarter's

 Debian - Universal Operating System logo

-This particular desktop paradigm employs a butt-load of aliases and keybinds and scripts to run and it's been running happily on all of my personal machines for years.
+This particular desktop paradigm employs a butt-load of aliases and keybinds and scripts to present fabulous and easy and it's been running happily on all of my personal machines for years.
 Decades.
 Aside from being rediculously fast and reliable it is, alas, equally boring, and, to its end, again; reliable.
 Yaaaaawn.

 Really, I insist that you take a moment to consider how utterly boring and reliable this setup is.
 It runs forever and never quits and everything works always all of the time.
 WTF!?
-You should just bail because you like to mess about and this setup will kill you.
+I know, weird, right?
+It's real, though.
 In fact, until this year, it has been 15 years since I changed anything.
 I made it all a little prettier this year and am using kitty.
+I may have added a couple more keybinds and scripts for fun and handy.
 Them's the big changes, heh.

 Go ahead with that USB stick - boot to it, run the installer; I allow root, manual ethernet, targeted kernel, system tools only at software tasksel and for grub: yes, yes, no...reboot.